|askPauline's Homeschool Info||askPauline's Guide to Homeschooling in PA

 Do I have to have samples of every elementary-level subject in my portfolio?

-Some evaluators/districts apparently do look for something from each of the required subjects, to see that you've covered each of the subjects required by law.
 Some folks generally touch on these subjects at some time during the year anyway, so they mention them.
 Personally, I find it’s pretty hard to get through the year without doing anything in subjects like PA history.
 My children might do a field trip to a local historical site, read a book about Ben Franklin, or take a nature center class about the Lenni Lenape.
-If you want to "fly under the radar", you may wish to put something in your portfolio for each of the required subjects.
+It's generally pretty easy to put something in your portfolio for each of the required subjects, if you choose to do so.

 However, especially if you take a very structured approach to homeschooling (and thus may not cover a particular subject in a given year), or if you’re concerned about validating the assumption that all subjects are required each year by complying with it, you may decide not to include all subjects in your portfolio.

-Be aware that if each subject is not covered in your portfolio, your evaluator and/or your school district may raise concerns, and may ask for more.
-Talk to your evaluator ahead of time to be sure she is in agreement with your interpretation of the law.
-If you run into a problem with your district, you may be able to handle the situation with a call to the PDE.
+If you run into a problem, you may be able to address the situation with a call to the PDE.
 See the PDE letter below and my district problems page.

 How can I demonstrate in my portfolio that I’ve done a particular subject?